Skip to content

 SEA-LION is a family of open-source language models developed by AI Singapore that better understands Southeast Asia's diverse contexts, languages, and cultures (SEA).
 We hope it makes LLMs more accessible and better represents the region's breadth of cultures and languages.

 We have benefited greatly from the open-source community and believe that efforts to better represent our region will similarly be well served by open-source efforts.
-We therefore make the following (open-source compliant) contributions:
+SEA-LION will therefore be open and transparent in the following areas:

 1. Pre-Training data